hillaabra/hangman/README.md

 - How to use set operations to determine unique elements
 - How to use `while True:` loops to continue prompting for user input until the user input is inputted correctly
 - How to maintain version control using git and GitHub.
+- I abstracted the processes in the two methods and defined access levels in the methods and attributes of the class.

 ## Installation instructions